What Millennials and Gen Z Can Teach Boomers About Church Giving

-Millennials and Gen Z are often described as the "Me" generations, focused on individualism and personal fulfillment.
-There is a common belief among some church leaders that these generations are not great givers, particularly when giving to churches.
-Or, even if they do give, they prefer to give to non-profits and not the church.
+Millennials and Gen Zers are often described as the "Me" generations, focused on individualism and personal fulfillment.
+There is a common belief among some church leaders that these generations are not great givers, particularly church giving.
+Or, even if they do give, they prefer to give to non-profits and instead of giving to a church.

 In 2022, Barna released one of the most comprehensive research reports on generosity in the American church recently (https://www.barna.com/state-of-generosity/).
 The report offers an incredible amount of insight into the giving landscape.
 The report included a survey of over 2,000 adults across the United States, asking about their charitable giving practices.

 The survey found that, in general, people are still giving to churches, with 69% of all adults saying they had donated to a church or house of worship in the past year.

 But what about younger generations?
 Do they give to churches at the same rate as older generations?
 The answer might surprise you.